linkml/linkml/sphinx/schemas/models.md

 language like Python or Java.
 They are analogous to tables in relational databases.

-Classes are defined in a `classes` block at the top level of your YAML:
+Classes are defined in a `classes` block at the top level of your YAML, where the key is the class name:

 ```yaml
 classes: